-Well this is your time tonight and I look forward to this, I hope you do.
-And there’s a microphone over there and a microphone back there, and a microphone over here and we’re just going to ask you if you have a pertinent question that you make it very brief.
-This is...this is the thing we ask for so that we can cover as much ground as possible, just kind of a to-the-point question and we’ll be glad to answer it.
-You can just kind of come up whenever you’re ready and stand right by the mike and we’ll...we'll go from there.
+Well, this is your time tonight and I look forward to this, I hope you do.
+And there’s a microphone over there and a microphone back there, microphone over here, and we’re just going to ask you if you have a pertinent question that you make it very brief.
+This is the thing we ask for so that we can cover as much ground as possible, just kind of a to-the-point question and we’ll be glad to answer it.
+You can just kind of come up whenever you’re ready and stand right by the mic and we’ll go from there.
 Okay?
+Great.
+Yes, sir.
+Vince?

-VINCE: I’d like to know your personal viewpoint about the state of Israel with regard to the Benjamin Netanyahu and how he fits in to God’s biblical clock?
+QUESTIONER: I’d like to know your personal viewpoint about the state of Israel with regard to the - Benjamin Netanyahu and how he fits in to God’s biblical clock?

-VINCE: Is there not one...some kind of movement with...from Netanyahu about nationalizing Israel and...
+QUESTIONER: Is there not one - some kind of movement with - from Netanyahu about nationalizing Israel and -

-JOHN: Well as I said, Israel is already a nation.
-So Netanyahu is not going to contribute to the nationalization of Israel.
-He will contribute to the firmness and the rigidity and the solidarity of Israel as a nation, as over against any kind of blending with the Arab world.
-So it may be that he makes a contribution to the sustaining of the purity of that nation, although that runs so deep that even if Netanyahu was not there would be highly unlikely that they would ever decide to amalgamate or mingle with other Arabic cultures.
-Okay?
+JOHN: Well, as I said, Israel is already a nation. so Netanyahu is not going to contribute to the nationalization of Israel.
+He will contribute to the firmness and the rigidity and the solidarity of Israel as a nation as over against any kind of blending with the Arab world.
+So it may be that he makes a contribution to the sustaining of the purity of that nation, although that runs so deep that even if Netanyahu was not there, it would be highly unlikely that they would ever decide to amalgamate or mingle with other Arabic cultures.

-QUESTIONER: Yes, could you please explain biblically for whom Christ died and whether or not or whether all of them will be saved.
+QUESTIONER: Yes, could you please explain biblically for whom Christ died and whether or not or whether or whether all of them will be saved?
 In other words, just for whom Christ died and whether all of them that He died for will be saved?

 JOHN: That’s a good question, by the way.
 And the way it’s articulated in the New Testament is that Jesus trusted His Father.
-Now that’s all bound up in the incarnation.
+Now, that’s all bound up in the incarnation.
 Let me see if I can define that for you.
-When Jesus was incarnate, when He took on humanity, according to Philippians chapter 2 prior to that He was equal with God but He...but He thought being equal with God was not something He had to grasp, Philippians 2 said, not something He had to hold on to.
+When Jesus was incarnate, when He took on humanity, according to Philippians chapter 2, prior to that He was equal with God but He thought being equal with God was not something He had to grasp, Philippians 2 said, not something He had to hold onto.
 But He was willing to give up that complete equality with God.

 QUESTIONER: Thank you.